seductivegeese/new-grad-guide/README.md

 - [**Traditional IRA**](https://www.irs.gov/retirement-plans/traditional-iras): You can think of a traditional IRA like a RRSP in Canada; it's a tax-deferred retirement account.
 Generally, you can only withdraw from the IRA after age 59½ without paying a tax penalty, but there are a number of [ther exemptions](https://www.irs.gov/retirement-plans/plan-participant-employee/retirement-topics-tax-on-early-distributions) (eg. buying your first home).

-- [**Roth IRA**](https://www.irs.gov/retirement-plans/roth-iras) **:** A Roth IRA is _similar to_ a TFSA, but it has more limitations.
-Like a TFSA, it's post-tax, but it is subject to the same tax penalties and exemptions as a traditional IRA (only the earnings are taxed the same way as traditional IRA, you can withdraw contributions anytime).
-The Roth IRA is not currently recognized under US/Canada tax treaty, so the treatment of a Roth if you become a Canadian resident is unclear.
-Some quick searches indicate that upon moving back to Canada, you must stop contributing to the Roth + declare it as an overseas pension to ensure tax-free growth and disbursements.
-Note that there is an income cap to use a Roth IRA.
+- [**Roth IRA**](https://www.irs.gov/retirement-plans/roth-iras) **:** A Roth IRA is _similar_ to a TFSA, but it has more limitations.
+Like a TFSA, it’s post-tax, however the withdrawal of any accrued earnings on the contributions will be subject to the same tax penalties and exemptions as a traditional IRA (contributions will always be withdrawn first penalty-free before “tapping” into the earnings).
+The Roth IRA is currently recognized under US/Canada tax treaty (Subparagraph 3(b) of Article XVIII).
+The tax treaty preserves the continued tax deferral of any accrued earnings and tax-free withdrawal in Canada given that the following criteria were satisfied:
+	1) No contributions were made to the Roth IRA while being a Canadian tax resident;
+	2) A one-time election under paragraph 7 of Article XVIII to defer any taxation in Canada was filed upon return.

 ### Various Pre-tax deductions

   - **Commuter Subsidy**: Many companies offer a pre-tax commuter account, which allows you to allocate pre-tax dollars towards commutes (usually transit, Uber Pool, Lyft Shared).
 Some even provide a monthly amount as a benefit.

   - **Flexible Savings Account (FSA):** A FSA is an account which allows you to set aside pre-tax dollars towards healthcare costs not paid for by insurance (ie. copays, coinsurance, deductibles, etc.).
+Employers may allow you to rollover up to $500 from one year to the next.
+You can generally pay using your FSA account if they belong in this [list of approved expenses](https://en.wikipedia.org/wiki/FSA_Eligibility_List).

+ Keep in mind you can only change your FSA contributions during your benefit enrollment periods, so once you change your amounts you can't change it until a major lifetime event or the next enrollment period (usually a year from now)!

-Employers may allow you to rollover up to $500 from one year to the next. _Note:_ There is also a dependent-care FSA that is subject to different rules, which is not covered here, and FSAs are not available with all healthcare plans.
+  _Note:_ There is also a dependent-care FSA that is subject to different rules, which is not covered here, and FSAs are not available with all healthcare plans.

   - **Health Savings Account (HSA)**: A HSA is similar to a FSA in that you can save pre-tax dollars for healthcare expenses, with the difference that contributions are rolled over year-to-year.
 Your employer may contribute to your account under eligible healthcare plans.

+Normally, a special debit card will be provided, allowing you to pay for any qualified expenses directly from your HSA account
+Alternatively, you may reimburse yourself by withdrawing from your HSA bank account.
+This is useful when:
+1) You forgot to pay with the HSA debit card or did not have it on you.

+2) You have incurred international eligible expenses (exception: prescriptions drugs purchased abroad must be consumed abroad to be considered an eligible expense).
+Use an appropriate spot FX on the day of the payment for currency conversion purposes.

+You may reimburse yourself retroactively for any eligible expenses that occurred after the establishment of the HSA.
+So there is no need to wait for your HSA to accumulate before buying that new pair of glasses or getting that massage.

+You may invest the money in your HSA once it is over a certain threshold (e.g. 1k).
+Investment options will be similar to that of a 401k and would likely be limited to fixed income and indices.

+Non eligible expenses will be subject to income tax plus a 20% withdrawn penalty.

+Once you turn 65, there is no longer any penalty for withdrawing from your HSA for non-eligible expenses, although you will have to pay income taxes on the withdrawals (eligible expenses can still be withdrawn tax free)

 _Note_: HSAs are usually only available with High Deductible Health Plans (HDHPs).